razhnoff/n8n-nodes-youtrack/README_TEMPLATE.md

 ## Operations

-_List the operations supported by your node._
+ Supported operations like in http module

 ## Credentials